 Nuthatches love to grab seeds and then go and place them in cavities of trees, behind the bark of trees and in every nook and cranny they can and save them for times they are low on food sources.

 Telling the Red and White Nuthatches Apart

-The red-breasted nuthatch looks similar to the white-breasted nuthatch with two distinguishing characteristics.
-The red-breasted nuthatch will have a black cap on its head and a black line going through its eye.
+The red-breasted nuthatch looks similar to the white-breasted nuthatch with a few distinguishing characteristics.
+The red-breasted nuthatch will have a black cap on its head, a black eyeline and a rusty breast.

 Try Your Hand at Feeding Them

 One of our favorite things to do during the winter is to try our hand, literally at feeding nuthatches and chickadees.
 We have had good success during previous winters.

 Looking forward to spending some time with my winter friends.